angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 Every route ends up as `<route>/index.html`.
 There is no option to change that.
-This layout works on every web server in the world, which is a good default.
+This layout works on every web server, which makes it a good default.
 But many static hosts can do better: they serve `blog.html` under `/blog`, directly, without a redirect.
 Angular just never writes `blog.html`.